erhathaway/beano/README.md

 ## Usage in modules and packages

-By exposing an optional `logger` attribute in your package's or module's interface, you allow consumers additional insight.
-Beano helps you scope logging that happens in third party contexts so logs are more readable.
+Beano helps you scope logging that happens in third party contexts, which makes logs more readable.
+Simply expose an optional `logger` attribute in your package or module's interface.

 For example, say you published the following component
 ```